MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-experience.md

 #### Details card

 The details card contains a high level overview of the work order.
-Here you can see and change its status, substatus, priority, or committed dates and add a instructions or write a summary of the work order.
+Here you can see and change its status, substatus, priority, or committed dates and add instructions or write a summary of the work order.

 #### Functional location card

 The location card shows location-related information and a map.
 The **Service Address** is populated by the address of the selected functional location.
 If no functional location is selected, it uses to the service address.
-If no service address is present, it uses the address of the contact that reported the issue which lead to the the work order.
+If no service address is present, it uses the address of the contact that reported the issue that initiated the work order.

 #### Financial card